sabirin08/Scrabble-Test/README.md

   Menu-driven Database Management System built in Python that allows users to store, update, retrieve, and delete student and course records.
   Demonstrates foundational concepts in data structures, dictionary-based data storage, and user input handling.

+### 🚗 RideSharing App Simulation
+* **rideshareapp.py**
+  Python-based object-oriented simulation of a simple ridesharing system.
+  Models real-world ride-matching behavior by representing passengers, cars, and locations, and finding optimal matches based on distance and cost.

 ## 🛠️ Skills Demonstrated

 * Python Programming